RULES OF THE GAME

 Criteria: Ball MUST pass OVER the net and between the antenna.
 The ball must

-not contact antenna, ceiling, travel outside of antenna, or land outside of the
+ceiling), travel outside of antenna, or land outside of the

 opponents court area.
-A violation results in a loss of rally.
 If the serve

 continues.
 (Let serves are good!)